 Traditional medicine includes Malay Traditional Medicine, Chinese Traditional Medicine, and Indian Traditional Medicine.
 Take for example Malay traditional massage, ayurvedic and/or acupuncture.

 DISCLAIMER: Tax exemptions do not include complementary medicine; for example, aromatherapy, reflexology, spa, and Thai traditional massage.
-Also, exemptions do not extend to directors of controlled companies, sole proprietorship, and partnerships.

 “Motorcar” means a motor vehicle other than a motor vehicle licensed by the appropriate authority for commercial transportation of goods or passengers.
 The employee can keep the motorcar in his or her home where it can be used by the employee or his/her family at any time.

 In addition, the toll fees paid by the employer are part of the BIK’s value.
 However, maintenance costs (i.e. servicing, repairs, annual road tax and annual insurance premium) are not part of the benefit.

 The employer must subscribe to these utilities for the employee.
 This means that the bills for these utilities must be under the employer’s name.
 Hence, the employee can only enjoy the benefits when it is provided by the employer.